davekinkead/computational-philosophy-workshop/08/simulation.coffee.md

 			agent

 Now that we have defined our model, we need some functions to initiate and control behaviour.
-We will instantiate the simulation by invoking the `agents` function.
+We will instantiate the simulation by invoking the agents function.
 This will create a space and populate it with agents according to our profile.
 We will set the cluster values so that agents are perfectly ordered in space but randomly allocated to a space.
 Try adjusting the facts to see what happens!

 		agents = (height, width) ->
-			space = new Space height, width, [1985, 10, 5, 25]
+			space = new Space height, width, {red: 1000, blue: 1000}
-			space.cluster 1.0, 0.0
+			space.cluster 1.0, 0.5

+		reset = (agent) ->
+			agent.spoken = null

+		talk = (agent) ->
+			agent.adapt()
+			walk agent
+			agent

+		adapt = () ->

 Finally, we declare our public API so that other modules can access it.

-		module.exports = {create: agents, interact: interact, update: update}
+		simulation = {create: agents, interact: talk, adapt: adapt, reset: reset}
+		module.exports = simulation
+		simulation

 That's it.
 The simulation complete.

+Results....

+What we've seen is .....

+- uniform connectiveity with random distribution of belief and a truth bias in updating results in truth propagation
+- random connectivity with random distribution of belief and a truth bias results in islands of ignorance.
+- uniform connectivity with a clustered distribution of belief and truth bias results in entrenched clustering of belief.
+- uniform connectivity with random distribution of belief and a bayesian update results in large clusters of belief.
+- random connectivity with random distribution of belief and a bayesian update results in small clusters of belief.
+- uniform connectivity and high segregation of belief and a bayesian update results in complete dominance of belief (latter beliefs dominating)